 Salisbury House today, Finsbury Circus entrance, City of London

-By that time their senior partner was Lord Michael Brudenell-Bruce, then Viscount of Savernake, who later became the Earl of Cardigan, and is today the 8th Marquess of Ailesbury.
-(He himself served in the Second World War in the Royal Horse Guards, being commissioned as a second lieutenant directly from Eton.)
+By that time their senior partner was Michael Brudenell-Bruce, then titled Viscount of Savernake, who later became the Earl of Cardigan – his ancestor famously led the Charge of the Light Brigade in the Crimean War of 1853-6 – and finally the 8th Marquess of Ailesbury.
+(He himself served in the Second World War in the Royal Horse Guards, being commissioned as a cavalry officer directly from Eton.)

 The Times, Friday October 17 1975, ‘Business News’ Stockbroking merger Stockbroker Fiske is merging with Bragg, Stockdale, Hall, an unlimited corporate member.
 Two Bragg partners, Mr Alan Laird and the Marquess of Ailesbury are moving over to Fiske, at present a two-partner firm headed by Mr Clive Fiske Harrison who becomes senior partner of the new concern.
 Fiske is only two years old while Bragg was started 151 years ago.

-As a historical note, apparently this raised eyebrows at the Security Service, MI5, as one of Fiske’s main clients was the Soviet state-owned institution, The Moscow Narodny Bank.
-(It is said Clive Fiske Harrison had been flagged during his student days at the University of Cambridge when he entered into a correspondence with the Embassy of the USSR in order to obtain an English-language copy of Marx and Engels’ The Manifesto Of The Communist Party as part of his studies for his History Tripos.)
+As a historical note, apparently this raised eyebrows at the Security Service, MI5, as Fiske began with two original clients, one being the financier and Clive’s schoolfriend Sir Martyn Arbib and the other being the Soviet state-owned institution, The Moscow Narodny Bank.
+(It is said Clive had first been flagged during his student days at the university of Philby, Blunt, Burgess, Maclean and Cairncross of the Cambridge Five when he entered into a correspondence with the Embassy of the USSR in London in order to obtain an English-language copy of Marx and Engels’ The Manifesto Of The Communist Party as part of his studies for his History Tripos.)

 Clive Fiske Harrison